mohamedazzam36/CVision/README.md

 6. PostgreSQL / MongoDB → To store skills database, roadmaps, and resources.

-7. Provider / Riverpod / Bloc → For state management in Flutter.
+7. Cubit / Bloc → For state management in Flutter.

-8. Responsive UI → Adaptive layouts and smooth design across different screen sizes and orientations.
+8. Responsive UI → Smooth and consistent design across various screen sizes and orientations

 ## 🧠 About the AI Model